mnemnion/QuikTest.jl/docs/src/index.md

 Of course, QuikTest uses the REPL module context, and `QUIKTEST_PREFACE`, to evaluate, not the module of the test suite.
 The user is responsible for making sure that symbols resolve correctly to their intended values, by adding the necessary `using` and `import` statements to the test file itself.
-If it's important to you to keep that in sync automatically, you can define a small `.jl` file containing `QUIKTEST_PREFACE`, and eval that in the test suite, as well as when the REPL starts up.
+If it would be useful to you to keep that in sync automatically, you might define a small `.jl` file containing `QUIKTEST_PREFACE`, and eval that in the test suite, as well as when the REPL starts up.

 Last, we have less of a caveat, and more of a statement about the scope and mission of QuikTests.
 The project intentionally embraces a simple workflow, and doesn't cover some cases which a more maximalist project might.
 For example, I considered adding a picker menu for complex return values, and combining that with a signal for when comparing a line to its result doesn't constitute a valid test.
-But a picker menu is a very complex project, probably larger than QuikTest itself.
+But a picker menu is a very complex project, possibly larger than QuikTest itself.
 The intended workflow is to work through the menu, paste in the tests, delete the ones which aren't satisfactory, head back to the REPL to use its fully-featured editing tools to narrow down a return value, then run quiktest again.
 QuikTest doesn't generate